 Reading more:

-1. Increased System Performance: By overclocking your RAM, you can achieve faster data transfer rates, allowing for quicker access to critical information.
-This can result in improved system performance, especially in tasks that heavily rely on memory bandwidth, such as gaming, video editing, and rendering.
+1. Increased System Performance -- Faster data transfer rates allow quicker access to critical information, improving performance in memory‑intensive tasks such as gaming, video editing, and rendering.

 Reading more: